Upward Arrow Icon - Navigation

 • Use LottieFiles' Convertor

-• Upload .json and export as MP4 video
+• Upload your .json and then export it as an MP4 video

-• Choose a transparent background (for MP4, this requires video editing tools like After Effects or converting with transparency support)
+• Select a transparent background (For MP4, you will need video editing tools such as After Effects or converting with transparency support)

 3. Insert into PowerPoint